clarkgrubb/data-tools/doc/TOUR.md

     $ tr '\r' '\n'

 For LF to CRLF conversions, another option is the following tools (which might need to be installed, see if your package manager has `dos2unix`).
-These tools take pathnames and modify the files in place:
+These tools take paths as arguments and modify the files in place:

     dos2unix
     unix2dos